-The HCPC is committed to delivering value to our registrants and protecting the public.
+The HCPC is committed to delivering value to our registrants and the public we protect.
 Over the last year the HCPC has been focused on creating efficiencies, making significant strides in streamlining, cutting costs and improving the way we work internally and with registrants.

-This year saw the completion of the first phase of our Fitness to Practise Improvement Plan to reduce the time it takes to complete cases and the number of cases going to tribunal without action being required as a result.
+This year saw the completion of the first phase of our Fitness to Practise Improvement Plan.
 A root and branch review of this regulatory function has delivered a restructure, tightened roles and processes and the introduction of a new Threshold Policy.
 Changes to this policy ensure that decisions made in the initial stages of the fitness to practise (FTP) process are proportionate, risk based and consistent so that resources are focused on investigating complaints that raise FTP concerns.
-This work will address the six of 24 PSA standards HCPC did not meet in the latest review.

 These efficiencies have been essential, as over the last year the HCPC has seen a 24% increase in the number of FTP complaints being raised each month, from 186 in April to 230 a month since October.
 Cases have also become more complex requiring more time for investigation.
 The most significant change was in complaints about our social work registrants, but this trend is not exclusive to them.
-It is one the HCPC will need to continue to respond to going forward.
+It is one the HCPC will need to respond to going forward.